A small yellow flower, by a tree root, in a patch of rocky, red dirt

 Next Steps

-What our politics needs — integrity, engagement, care, equity, competence — is well understood.
-Embedding these values in a new party of government is a big task; it will require our best efforts.
+What our politics needs — engagement, care, equity, competence, integrity — is well understood.
+Embedding these values in a new party of government is a big task; it will require all our best efforts.

-We are currently conducting a series of informal small group conversations that we call “The pub test” where we explore how to be the party we aspire to be.
+At Common Endeavour we are currently conducting a series of informal small group conversations where we explore how to be the party we aspire to be.
 Our first conversation topic is: Creating trusted space(s) for common sense in political discourse.

 To learn more about what’s important to Common Endeavour, check out our Motivating Ideas page or head over to the Common Endeavour journal where we explore the ideas at the heart of Common Endeavour — Connection, Nation Building, and the Common Good — in more depth.
-While you’re there, you can also sign up for new posts and our newsletter “Not Unrelated” so you see what's on the Common Endeavour radar.
+While you’re there you can also sign up for new posts and our newsletter “Not Unrelated”.

-You can also support Common Endeavour by joining the conversation at our socials channels below.
+You can also support Common Endeavour by telling others about it, joining the conversation at our socials channels below, and by sharing Common Endeavour writing with others.

 Let’s start something incredible — something we can be proud of — political renewal that makes a difference.